7thLucas/full-app-6a2da-0ac3f-4711/_doc/product-overview.md

-# ISI Platform — Product Overview
+# ISI Nexus — Product Overview

 ## What It Is

-ISI Platform is the world's first multi-model AI governance and threat-prevention engine packaged as a commercial SaaS product.
+ISI Nexus is the world's first multi-model AI governance and threat-prevention engine packaged as a commercial SaaS product.
 It is the business layer that showcases, sells, licenses, and operationally deploys a three-layer AI safety architecture built by its creator.

-Unlike antivirus or firewall solutions that protect networks, ISI Platform governs AI model behavior itself — detecting hallucinations, model drift, unsafe outputs, multi-model contradictions, data corruption, and unauthorized actions before they cause damage.
+Unlike antivirus or firewall solutions that protect networks, ISI Nexus governs AI model behavior itself — detecting hallucinations, model drift, unsafe outputs, multi-model contradictions, data corruption, and unauthorized actions before they cause damage.

 The platform serves two roles simultaneously: